csreyes/leadgen-form-builder/llm.md

                   </Label>
                 </div>
                 <p className="text-sm text-gray-500">
-                  When enabled, this step will reuse the previous step's panel content and style as a starting point.
+                  When enabled, this step will reuse the previous step&apos;s panel content and style as a starting point.
                 </p>
               </div>